PeteHaitch/phd_thesis/markdown/paper_reviews.md

 The final list of putative DMRs is then pruned to remove regions containing only a single loci and overlapping DMRs are merged.

 \citet{Lacey:2013iy} state that an advantage of this iterative procedure is that, "DMRs can include internal sites that are not significantly differentially methylated" as well as sites that are missing data.

+An R package implementing the algorithm is available from [http://rrbs-sim.r-forge.r-project.org/](http://rrbs-sim.r-forge.r-project.org/).

 ### Simulation model {-}